CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

   clarified. **This is part of your job as a professional software developer**.
 * Identify the components of the problem.
   * These are pieces that work together to solve it.
+* If stuck, break the problem into smaller sub-problems.
+Solve those first using this very framework.
+  * Once they're solved, you can compose them together into the main solution.
 * Rewrite the problem in your own words.
 * Diagram how the data flows through the problem.
 * _Think like a villain_.
 What kinds of input might break the program?
 Where